AlexVCS/100-days-of-code/log.md

 ### Day 67: January 7th, 2021

 **Today's Progress**: Finished regex exercises on FreeCodeCamp!
 Started & finished the JS debugging section and started the basic data structures exercises.
-Worked on Mad Libzz game-will continue to write logic to render out the story.
+Worked on the Mad Libzz game-will continue to write logic to render out the story.

 **Thoughts** Better focus today, time to build on this more.

+**Link(s) to work**: N/A (for now)

+### Day 68: January 8th, 2021

+**Today's Progress**: Made changes to the phonebook app.
+Continued with basic data structures on FreeCodeCamp.

+**Thoughts** Staying consistent is fantastic.

 **Link(s) to work**: N/A (for now)